EtienneMueller/razer-blade-data-science/README.md

 sudo make install
 ```

+### Bluetooth for Airpods

+With Ubuntu 21.04 it didn't really work to connect Airpods to the notebook.
+A fix can be found [here](https://askubuntu.com/questions/922860/pairing-apple-airpods-as-headset).

 ### Remove Static Elements

 I haven't heard so far, whether the OLED screen suffers of burn-in or not.
 But it doesn't hurt to take a little care.